Chart Color Schemes

 Bayview - Elanora Heights shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 37.4% among residents aged 15+, exceeding both the Australian average of 30.4% and NSW's rate of 32.2%.
+The area's educational profile is notable regionally with university qualification rates at 37.4% of residents aged 15+, exceeding the Australian average of 30.4% and NSW's rate of 32.2%.
 Bachelor degrees are most prevalent at 26.1%, followed by postgraduate qualifications (8.2%) and graduate diplomas (3.1%).
-Vocational credentials are also prominent, with 32.4% of residents aged 15+ holding such qualifications - advanced diplomas at 13.9% and certificates at 18.5%.
+Vocational credentials are also prominent, with 32.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 13.9% and certificates for 18.5%.

-Educational participation is high, with 29.2% of residents currently enrolled in formal education, including 9.8% in primary, 9.0% in secondary, and 5.0% pursuing tertiary education.
-Bayview - Elanora Heights has 3 schools with a combined enrollment of 718 students, demonstrating above-average socio-educational conditions (ICSEA: 1070).
-The educational mix includes 2 primary and 1 K-12 school.
-School places per 100 residents (6.3) are below the regional average (12.7), with some students likely attending schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to parent campus.
+Educational participation is high at 29.2%, including 9.8% in primary education, 9.0% in secondary education, and 5.0% pursuing tertiary education.
+Bayview - Elanora Heights has three schools with a combined enrollment of 718 students as of the latest data.
+The area demonstrates above-average socio-educational conditions with an ICSEA score of 1070.
+The educational mix includes two primary and one K-12 school.
+School places per 100 residents stand at 6.3, below the regional average of 12.7, indicating some students may attend schools in nearby areas.
+Note: for schools showing 'n/a' in enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education